print(): Print Objects To File Function

 main()

-Now we can run the python file on the command line and observe how the three names are printed to STDOUT.
+Now we can run the Python file on the command line and observe how the three names are printed to /dev/stdout.

 user-1@vm:~/Documents$ ./print_example_2.py